 An estimated 21 million people are infected with onchocerciasis worldwide; about 14.6 million have skin disease and 1.15 million have visual impairment or loss.
 Onchocerciasis is the 2nd leading cause of infectious blindness worldwide (after trachoma Trachoma Trachoma is a chronic conjunctivitis caused by Chlamydia trachomatis and is characterized by progressive exacerbations and remissions.
 It is the leading cause of preventable blindness... read more ).

 Onchocerciasis is most common in tropical and sub-Saharan regions of Africa.
-Small foci exist in Yemen, southern Mexico, Guatemala, Ecuador, Colombia, Venezuela, and the Brazilian Amazon.
-Blindness due to onchocerciasis is fairly rare in the Americas.
+Small foci exist in Yemen and along the Venezuelan border with the Brazilian Amazon.
+Blindness due to onchocerciasis is fairly rare in the Americas; Colombia, Ecuador, Mexico, and Guatemala have been declared free of onchocerciasis by the World Health Organization (WHO).
 People who live or work near rapidly flowing streams or rivers are the most likely to be infected.
 In addition to residents, longterm travelers (eg, missionaries, aid workers, field researchers) are at risk.

 Pathophysiology of Onchocerciasis